Dyvinia/FrostyFix/README.md

 1. Launch FrostyFix
 2. Pick game (or choose custom)
-3. Press Enable Mods or Disable Mods
+3. Select the Platform you intend to use
-4. If you are using the Frosty Alpha, when pressing Enable Mods you will have to select a profile folder.
-Note: If you are using non-alpha version of Frosty, just press "Select Folder" on the popup
+4. If you are using the Frosty Alpha, when clicking Launch you will have to select a profile folder.
-6. IMPORTANT: Choose one of the **After Patch Options**
+5. Launch game through Frosty
-7. Launch game through Frosty
+6. To disable Frosty Fix, you can click **Close all Platforms**, manually close and open the game launcher, or Restart your PC

 [Video Tutorial](https://www.youtube.com/watch?v=-oUOCvFBGLs)

 ## Info
 #### **You must disable this whenever you play any other Frostbite game or if you encounter issues with other games.**
-It is recommended to launch the game with Frosty after forcing mods.
+It is recommended to launch the game with Frosty after enabling mods.
 It works directly from Origin/EA Desktop but it's better to launch Battlefront from Frosty Mod Manager/Editor to guarantee everything is working fine and to refresh your mod list.
 **You must run this program again every time you want to play another Frostbite game**, so you can either disable mods or select the other game.